particle-iot/docs/src/content/reference/device-os/firmware.md

 will use this information to deliver [Intelligent Firmware Releases](/tutorials/device-cloud/ota-updates/#intelligent-firmware-releases).

+In addition, a cloud-side system event will be emitted when updates are disabled, `particle/device/updates/enabled` with a data value of `false`.

 | Version | Self service customers | Standard Product | Enterprise Product |
 | ------- | ---------------------- | ---------------- |------------------- |
 | Device OS &lt; 1.2.0 | Limited Support | Limited Support | Limited Support |